 Women are paid less than men for the same job, same position in the same company.
 The wife is expected to manage the household, work, family and kids while the husband is free from these responsibilities.
 The need for change starts at home when women stand up for their equal rights and demand the same respect as men.

-Those these are only a fraction of what women are fighting for, the need to gain these freedoms is undeniably vital.
-In a land where we celebrate women like Shakuntala Devi, Mithali Raj, Kalpana Chawla, we avert our eyes when we talk about Nirbhaya, domestic violence and the noose of patriarchy around women.
+These are only a fraction of what women are fighting for, the need to gain these freedoms is undeniably vital.
+In a land where we celebrate women like Shakuntala Devi, Mithali Raj, and Kalpana Chawla, we avert our eyes when we talk about Nirbhaya, domestic violence and the noose of patriarchy around women.
 Change is within all of us, we just need to find a way to bring it into reality.